- KAK Industry 9mm NATO Melonite Barrels

 PRO: Longer effective range with greater accuracy made possible by increased magnification on the top end.
 A great choice for hunters and other shooters who like a lot of magnification to “zoom in” and take careful, precise shots from 100 yards and beyond.

 CON: Medium range scopes can add even more bulk and weight than LPVOs.
-It will take much more practice to shoot comfortably with both eyes open, and the sight picture will not be as fast to acquire at low magnification, slowing you down at short range.
+It will take much more practice to shoot comfortably with both eyes open, and the sight picture will not be as fast to acquire at low magnification, slowing you down at a short-range.

 PRO: See and hit targets from very, very far away.
 At closer ranges, maximize accuracy with a crystal-clear sight picture and enough magnification to make the target seem just a few steps away.